RetroIndieJosh/shift/README.md

 A simple interactive fiction system modeled after behaviors in 3D survival horror games to serve as an outlining and prototyping tool for that style of game.

-Currently under development, so the following description may include unimplemented features.
+Currently under development, so the following description may include unimplemented or incomplete features.

 Commands are simplified to movement, `LOOK`, `EXAMINE`, and `USE`: